CHRG-Developer/3D-PLFBS-GPU/README.md

 Main Modules:
 * The pre-processing takes place in the program.cpp file before calling the core GPU code.
 * The Solver_gpu.cu file contains the main code of the method.
 It is written in CUDA and enables the PLBFS to be run on GPUs.
+It calls all the GPU code from the host
+* LBFS.cu contains all code required for LBFS including gradient calculations, flux calculations at face and time integration of cell volumes
+* Immersed Boundary Method.cu contains IBM functions including force spreading, velocity integrations, force calc, and object node time integration

 Disclaimer: This repository is very rough and ready in places outside the main CUDA kernels as I've been working on this as a solo developer.
 I will put an effort into refactoring some aspects of the code base if an interest is displayed.